AdobeDocs/certification.en/help/certifications/faq.md

 >[!NOTE]
 >
->The Restart Program ended on October 20, 2023 and is no longer available.
+>The Restart Program ended on October 20, 2023.
+It was a one-time offering that will not be repeated in the future.

 +++